Student Impact

 Tranby Changes Lives

 Tranby’s campus stands on the unceded lands of the Gadigal peoples.
-We honour Australia’s first peoples and their continuing connection to culture, through incorporating Indigenous ways of knowing, learning, doing and being, into our approach to education.
+We honour Australia’s first peoples and their continuing connection to culture, through incorporating Indigenous ways of knowing, learning, doing and being.

-This cultural learning practice is made more powerful by the guiding spirits of Aboriginal leaders and thinkers who have walked the Tranby learning journey before us, forging a path to ensure our self-determination.
-These inspiring leaders, such as Kevin ‘Cookie’ Cook and Faith Bandler, nurtured and contributed to the vital knowledge of our people and the life-changing power of education and training by Mob at Tranby, with Mob and for Mob.
+This is made more powerful by the guiding spirits of Aboriginal leaders and thinkers who have walked the Tranby learning journey before us, forging a path to self-determination.
+Inspiring leaders, such as Kevin ‘Cookie’ Cook and Faith Bandler, nurtured and contributed to the vital knowledge of our people and the life-changing power of education at Tranby, with Mob and for Mob.

 Success Looks Different Here

 Success is defined by you.
-Are you hoping to receive a qualification?
+Are you hoping to gain a qualification?
 Are you looking to upskill and grow your confidence?
 Or do you want to connect with Culture and Community?
-Whatever your educational goal, Tranby’s team is ready, at every stage, to support you.
+Whatever your aspiration, Tranby’s team is ready, at every stage, to support you.

 We know that not everyone’s need for support is the same.
-Our student-focused approach treats everyone with respect, trust and honesty, to ensure that your Tranby learning journey helps you achieve the goals you set for yourself.
+You can expect to be treated with respect, trust and honesty, to ensure that your Tranby learning journey helps you achieve your goals.

 Learn for Community

-Our courses and programs are designed by and for Indigenous peoples.
-This core difference is what makes Tranby’s holistic learning model so effective for our national Indigenous community.
-Tranby’s courses are created to meet community needs and provide our Mob with the skills, knowledge, and leadership necessary to give back and bring about change in our communities.
+Our courses and programs are designed with and for Indigenous peoples.
+This core difference is what makes our education so effective for our national Indigenous community.
+Tranby’s accredited and non-accredited courses are created to meet community needs and provide our Mob with the skills, knowledge, and leadership necessary to give back and bring about change in our communities.

 Culturally Safe Environment

-Tranby creates a safe place for Aboriginal and Torres Strait Islander adults to return to study after what may be months or years.
-Our key to success is cultivating a safe place to try, fail, and learn new things.
+Tranby creates a safe place for Aboriginal and Torres Strait Islander adults to return to study after what may be many years.
+Our key to success is cultivating a safe place to learn new things.

-The value of culturally appropriate and supportive learning environments for our Mob shouldn’t be overlooked.
-Structured programs that EDUCATE, ACHIEVE and EMPOWER Aboriginal and Torres Strait Islander adults, create sustainable change for individuals, families and communities.
+Culturally appropriate and supportive learning environments for our Mob that EDUCATE and EMPOWER Aboriginal and Torres Strait Islander adults, create sustainable change for individuals, families and communities.

 Education as Wellbeing